 It’s important to keep having those new experiences and to keep challenging yourself.
 What I love about our business is all of the different projects and clients we work with.
 It makes every day different and exciting in its own way.

-When you run your own business, you are almost always working.
-I usually work between 55-60 hours a week – including nights, weekends, and holidays.
+When you run your own business, you are almost always working – including nights, weekends, and holidays.
 It’s very hard to turn it off.
 If you’re going to do it, you’d better be all in, because there are stretches of time when your business is all you’ll think about.

 But passion will only get you so far.
 You also need to be making money.
 If you’re not, then you’re not running a business – you have a hobby.

-Running a business also includes a million little details that many people aren’t willing to manage, such as different taxes, accounting, and legal issues.
+Running a business also includes a million little details to manage, such as different taxes, accounting, and legal issues.
 If you have employees, you’ll deal with things like healthcare, vacation days, and 401k.
 Learn to work with good partners to outsource this type of work.
 Don’t try to do it all yourself.

-In 2016, I needed to take a hard look at MCG and I decided I really needed to scale back what I was doing and refocus to get some balance back in my life.
+In 2016, I needed to take a hard look at MCG and I decided I really needed to scale back and refocus to get some balance back in my life.
 I changed a number of things in my business and in my personal life so that I now work smarter and am more focused than ever before.